We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Just before serving, stir then pour into the prepared glasses and garnish as desired.

 Start by gathering all your ingredients.
-Make your strong coffee, and chop up the chocolate.
+Make your strong coffee, and chop up the good quality chocolate.

-Decorate the insides of the glasses with chocolate sauce then dip the rims of the glasses into the chocolate ganache.
+Decorate the insides of the glasses with sauce then dip the rims of the glasses into the ganache.

-Next, dip the rim into the chocolate sprinkles, and twirl it a bit so the sprinkles cover the chocolate.
-Put the glasses in a freezer for 10 or 15 minutes to allow the chocolate to set.
+Next, dip the rim into the sprinkles, and twirl it a bit so the sprinkles cover the chocolate.
+Put the glasses in a freezer for 10 or 15 minutes to allow it to set.

-To make the drink, pour the sweetened condensed milk on top of the slightly cooled chocolate ganache.
+To make the drink, pour the sweetened condensed milk on top of the slightly cooled ganache.

 Whisk together until mixed.